 For Android models whose battery cannot be removed, you can simply shut down the device for a while.
 Then restart it to see if you can normally enter the operating system.

-You can also try to remove SD card on your phone since some users reported it works.
-“I tried everything short of factory reset. finally, I remembered reading something saying to remove SD card and see if it would reboot normally. after my phone not doing anything but being stuck in the loop all day, I turned it on without sd card in it and it booted up normally and has stayed on with no problem!
-I have a moto e5 cruise.”
+You can also try to remove the SD card from your phone since some users reported that it works.
+“I tried everything short of a factory reset.
+Finally, I remembered reading something saying to remove the SD card and see if it would reboot normally.
+After my phone not doing anything but being stuck in the loop all day, I turned it on without an SD card in it, and it booted up normally and has stayed on with no problem!
+I have a Moto E5 Cruise.”

-So, it is proven that pulling out SD card is one of ways to force Android phone to restart normally.
+So, it is proven that pulling out the SD card is one of the ways to force an Android phone to restart normally.
 Try it now.

 Further Reading: How to Recover Data from Formatted SD Card >

-Before you seek to hard reset your Android device, you need to note that normally a factory reset erases all your data and documents on your Android devices.
+Before you seek to hard reset your Android device, you need to note that normally, a factory reset erases all your data and documents on your Android device.
 Therefore, if you want to fix an issue through a factory reset, you’d better have backed up your Android device in advance.

-2. Press down the “power” button and “volume up” button at the same time for a few seconds.
+Step 1.
+Press down the “power” button and the “volume up” button at the same time for a few seconds.

 Hard Factory Reset The Device